mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

 Input parameter: `x` -- the object need to be converted to boolean value, the valid type of x includes `int`, `float`, `bool`, `str`, `list`, `tuple`, `dict`, `Tensor` and third-party object (such as `numpy.ndarray`).

-Return value: if `x` is not `Tensor`, returns the converted boolean scalar.
-Otherwise, returns boolean `Tensor`.
+Return value: the converted boolean scalar.

 For example: